List of Australia Test cricket records: Most wickets in a series

-Clarrie Grimmett (pictured) took 44 wickets in the 1935–36 series against South Africa, the most by any Australian cricketer in a series.
+Clarrie Grimmett (pictured) took 44 wickets in the 1935–36 series against South Africa, the most by any Australian cricketer in a Test series.

 England's seventh Test tour of South Africa in 1913–14 saw the record set for the most wickets taken by a bowler in a Test series.
 English paceman Sydney Barnes played in four of the five matches and achieved a total of 49 wickets to his name.
 Jim Laker sits second on the list with 46 wickets taken during the 1956 Ashes series.
 Australia's Clarrie Grimmett is third with his 44 wickets taken against South Africa during the 1935–36 tour.